As They Meant It

 The Declaration reflects the influence of several schools of thought:

-• British legal culture, with its emphasis on precedent, charter, and contract.
+• British legal culture, with its focus on precedent, charter, and contract.

-The drafters did not seek to create a new philosophy, but rather to apply existing ideas to a particular political moment.
+The drafters did not aim to create a new philosophy, but rather to apply existing ideas to a specific political moment.

 The Language

-Phrases such as “all men are created equal” and “life, liberty, and the pursuit of happiness” have since taken on meanings far beyond their initial context.
-At the time, they were expressions of political philosophy used to support the claim that the colonies were justified in separating.
+Phrases like "all men are created equal" and "life, liberty, and the pursuit of happiness" have since acquired meanings far beyond their original context.
+At the time, they were expressions of political philosophy used to justify the colonies’ right to separate.

-Whether or not these phrases were fully understood or consistently applied by their authors is not the concern of this page.
-What matters here is that the words chosen reflect an intellectual tradition shaped by the circumstances and sensibilities of a specific group of individuals, at a specific point in time.
+Whether these phrases were fully understood or consistently applied by their authors is not the concern here.
+What matters is that the words chosen reflect an intellectual tradition shaped by the circumstances and sensibilities of a specific group of individuals, at a specific point in time.

 The Structure of This Series

-This series explores the key philosophical assertions made in the Declaration as they may have been understood in their own time.
-It does not seek to judge the people or events, but to consider the moral and conceptual foundations upon which their claims rested.
+This series will explore the key philosophical assertions made in the Declaration as they may have been understood in their own time.
+It does not seek to judge the people or events, but to examine the moral and conceptual foundations upon which their claims rested.

-Natural Rights — The concept of inherent rights prior to government;
+• Natural Rights: The concept of inherent rights that predate government.

-Consent of the Governed — The source of legitimate authority in political society;
+• Consent of the Governed: The source of legitimate authority in a political society.

-Equality in Language — The use and significance of universal language in a particular context.
+• Equality in Language: The use and significance of universal language in a specific context.

 The Declaration of Independence was not written to explain the world as it should be, but to explain a political act in the language of its time.